isomerpages/moe-bendemeersec/_zlife-at-bdms/Opportunities for All.md

 <details>
 <summary style="color:#f8bf1c; font-size:30px;"><b>Drone Odyssey Challenge</b></summary>

-Our student took part in the Drone Odyssey Challenge, organised by Science Centre Singapore.
+Our student took part in the Drone Odyssey Challenge, organised by Science Centre Singapore.  <br>

-The objective of the event aim to inculcate technical skillsets, critical thinking, and an appreciation of new and disruptive technologies relevant to the modern world.
+The objective of the event aim to inculcate technical skillsets, critical thinking, and an appreciation of new and disruptive technologies relevant to the modern world.<br>

-A series of workshops and live demonstrations have been specially developed for both students and mentors to complement their learning journeys leading up to the competition proper.
+A series of workshops and live demonstrations have been specially developed for both students and mentors to complement their learning journeys leading up to the competition proper. <br>

 Our students from the Infocomm Club did us proud by emerging champions and first-runners up!
-Congratulations!
+Congratulations!  <br>

 Here are some photos: